 - one employee’s salary does not exceed 720 EUR a month.

 Microenterprises are subject to a reduced tax on their annual turnover.
 The tax is to be paid quarterly (the tax base is defined as annual proceeds of the company without deduction of expenses).
-The first EUR 7000 are taxed at a rate 12%, and income from EUR 7000,01 and more is taxed at a rate 15% (from 1 January 2018 the tax rate will be 15% of the whole income).
-Microenterprises are exempt from income tax.
+Microenterprises pay income tax at a rate 15 % on all its income regardless of distributed of dividends and other payments (the rule of 20 % on dividends and 0 % on reinvestment is not applicable).

 International tax treaties of Latvia

-Latvia has double taxation treaties with the following countries: Albania, Armenia, Austria, Azerbaijan, Belarus, Belgium, Bulgaria, Great Britain, Hungary, Guernsey, Georgia, Germany, Greece, Jersey, Denmark, Iceland, India, Ireland, Israel, Italy, Spain, Canada, China, Kazakhstan, Kuwait, Kyrgyzstan, Lithuania, Luxembourg, Macedonia, Malta, Mexico, Moldova, Morocco, Netherlands, Norway, United Arab Emirates, Poland, Portugal, Romania, Russia, Serbia, Singapore, Slovakia, Slovenia, USA, Tajikistan, Turkey, Turkmenistan, Ukraine, Uzbekistan, Finland, France, Croatia, Montenegro, Czech Republic, Sweden, Switzerland, Estonia, South Korea.
+Latvia has double taxation treaties with the following 59 countries: Albania, Armenia, Austria, Azerbaijan, Belarus, Belgium, Bulgaria, Great Britain, Hungary, Guernsey, Georgia, Germany, Greece, Jersey, Denmark, Iceland, India, Ireland, Israel, Italy, Spain, Canada, Cyprus, China, Kazakhstan, Kuwait, Kyrgyzstan, Lithuania, Luxembourg, Macedonia, Malta, Mexico, Moldova, Morocco, Netherlands, Norway, United Arab Emirates, Poland, Portugal, Qatar, Romania, Russia, Serbia, Singapore, Slovakia, Slovenia, USA, Tajikistan, Turkey, Turkmenistan, Ukraine, Uzbekistan, Finland, France, Croatia, Montenegro, Czech Republic, Sweden, Switzerland, Estonia, South Korea.

 The Agreement between Russia and Latvia on avoidance of double taxation and prevention of tax evasion was signed in 2010 and entered into force on the 6th of November 2012 (is applied from the 1st January 2013).